 Self-directed retirement plans are growing more popular as individuals discover they can choose their own investments and manage their own retirement plans.
 Doing so allows a great amount of freedom to invest in things you know and understand.
 This eliminates the third party broker who makes those choices for you, and typically invests your funds in traditional assets, like stocks and bonds.
 Self-directed retirement plans are a cut above the norm, giving those who self-direct the chance to use alternative assets to build wealth for retirement.
+This article explains 5 self-directed IRA investments that are popular in these plans.

 Everyone who owns a retirement account understands the typical holdings include stocks, bonds, and